-Your ‘safest bet’, versatile wai – your fingertips will go below your chin (see Ronald McDonald above).
+1. Your ‘safest bet’: Your ‘safest bet’, versatile wai – your fingertips will go below your chin (see any Ronald McDonald in Thailand).
 Make sure your palms touch together (as in a praying gesture), and your elbows tuck into your sides.
 This is a wai for equals or for those whose status you don’t yet know.

 Wai rules for foreigners

 As a foreigner you don’t look Thai, dress Thai and you probably can’t eat full-strength Thai curry either… this means you’re exempt from Thailand’s most nuanced courtesies.
 There’s a lot of subtlety in the Thai wai so, chances are, you’re not going to get it right.
 But your best efforts will be appreciated.
+How to wai when you’re uncertain?
 At a minimum, when someone wais to you, return the gesture with a kind smile and an acknowledging nod.

-You’ll often receive a wai from shop and restaurant staff.
-It’s not necessary to wai in return to anyone providing you a service of this nature.
+In restaurants and shops: You’ll often receive a wai from shop and restaurant staff.
+It’s not necessary to wai in return to anyone providing you with a service of this nature.
 Instead, a nice (grateful) smile is plenty.